Kafriya: Syrian Civil War

 During the Syrian Civil War the village was placed under siege by rebels, and on 11 January 2016 the International Committee of the Red Cross and the World Food Programme organised an aid convoy to deliver food, medicine and other aid to the village and the nearby town Al-Fu'ah.

-On 19 July 2018, residents of Kafriya and Fua and government fighters stationed in the two besieged towns were evacuated by buses to government-controlled Aleppo under an agreement between Iran, the Syrian government, and Hayat Tahrir al-Sham, with Turkey as a mediator.
+On 19 July 2018, residents of Kafriya and al-Fu'ah and government fighters stationed in the two besieged towns were evacuated by buses to government-controlled Aleppo under an agreement between Iran, the Syrian government, and Hayat Tahrir al-Sham, with Turkey as a mediator.
 Following the evacuation, the emptied towns were declared a military zone by HTS.

-During the evacuation process, a terrorist attack on the convey of buses awaiting admission into government-held territories occurred, after which 126 people, including 68 children were killed.
+During the evacuation process, a terrorist attack on the convoy of buses awaiting admission into government-held territories occurred, after which 126 people, including 68 children were killed.

 As of 6 February 2025, the original residents remain displaced, with the village currently being inhabited by 2,892 IDPs (mostly from Idlib and Hama Governorates).